NRXN1

 What is NRXN1-related disorder or 2p16.3 deletion syndrome?

-NRXN1-related disorder happens when a small section of the NRXN1 gene is missing.
+NRXN1-related syndrome happens when a small section of the NRXN1 gene is missing.
 This change can keep the gene from working as it should.
-Even a tiny piece of missing DNA can affect how the gene works.

 NRXN1-related disorder is also called 2p16.3 deletion syndrome.
 Both conditions are caused by a deletion in the NRXN1 gene, which is missing when a person has a 2p16.3 deletion.
 A person has 2p16.3 deletion syndrome or NRXN1-related disorder when there is one non-working or missing NRXN1 gene.